Xiangjun99/Spatial-GT-seq/README.md

-# CoprofillingPipeline
+# Spatial-GT-seq

-# Spatial and Single-Cell DNA Sequencing Data Processing Workflow
+This repository includes the codes for the manuscript:'Spatial genome and transcriptome co-mapping reveals clonal heterogeneity in tumor tissue'.

 This repository provides comprehensive and automated pipelines for processing both spatial and single-cell DNA sequencing data.
 These workflows include alignment, deduplication, barcode parsing, and fragment quantification, and are optimized for performance, scalability, and reproducibility in a high-throughput setting.

 ---
+# Spatial and Single-Cell DNA Sequencing Data Processing Workflow

 ## Requirements